Pentagon awaits possible Amazon challenge over cloud deal

 Deasy said the procurement team was compartmentalized and he was confident that team members “that actually took the source selection” were not influenced by the White House.
 The White House declined comment this week.

 If Amazon is not satisfied with the government’s explanation, it can file a formal protest with the Government Accountability Office, which then has 100 days to review the case.
-Amazon could also separately take its dispute to the U.S. Court of Federal Claims.
+Amazon could alternatively elevate the dispute by taking it to the U.S. Court of Federal Claims.

 “If you’re Amazon, you want to get into some sort of discovery phase to evaluate if there was political influence or not,” said Mike Hettinger, a tech industry lobbyist focused on federal contracting who doesn’t work for Amazon or its rival bidders.